-When we approached our partners in Pyongyang back in 2013, not only were they extremely positive about our idea, but they suggested we go meet them first, build a rapport and see exactly how we could help them practically through a tourist program.
-It was following these meetings, and after running our initial successful farming volunteer program that we decided to adopt this cooperative farm as A YPT charitable project.
+When we approached our partners in Pyongyang back in 2013, not only were they extremely positive about our idea, but they suggested we go meet the farmers, build a rapport and see exactly how we could help them practically through a tourist program.
+It was following these meetings, and running our initial extremely successful farming volunteer program in 2014 that we decided to adopt this cooperative farm as our YPT charitable project.

-What is your Farming Volunteer Program?
+What is the Farming Volunteer Program?

 How else can I help or donate?